greg-raven/hdc/_posts/2013-05-18-tour-de-irwin-2.md

 - 'Ride news'
 ---

-Here’s your opportunity to ride Fort Irwin without having to enlist.
+Here's your opportunity to ride Fort Irwin without having to enlist.

 TIMELINE: